webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - `SELECT type FROM v$controlfile_record_section;` // show all control file information.
   - ![database files](img/database_files.PNG)
 - **Redo Log Files**
-  - **all transaction logs** are stored, **UPDATE**.
+  - **all transaction(DML) logs** are stored(INSET, UPDATE, DELETE).
 Allow you to rebuild database on failure.
   - confirmation of `COMMIT;` is given once transaction is written in redo log.
   - a separate database is used for storing redo log files.
   - cyclic write(fills one file, writes to other, then goes back to first file and writes).
   - multiplexing, write same transaction data to different locations for redundancy.
+Called: **redo log groups**.
+    - Each multiplexed file within the group is called a **redo log group member**.
+    - Each database must have a minimum of two redo log groups.
+  - once redo log is full, contents are copied to archive log database, then the redo log file is marked for `INACTIVE` for overwriting.
   - extension is `.log`, but they are not log files.
 Delete them and database cannot start.
+  - `SELECT group#, member FROM v$logfile ORDER BY group#;` // view redo log files status
   - ![database files](img/database_files.PNG)
   - ![redo log files](img/redolog_files.PNG)
 - **Parameter File**